-EDU SERIES – Blogs: Part 1 of 4 – Creating Your Topics
+EDU SERIES – Blogs: Part 1 of 4 – Creating Topics

 With over 850 million websites out there, we all know that competition for traffic is fierce.
-Can you actually grow your traffic without having to spend money on paid advertising and only using blogs?
+When you’re creating topics, can you actually grow your traffic without having to spend money on paid advertising and only using blogs?
 We’ve all been told repeatedly, run a blog, write a blog, share a blog.
 But how do you actually do so effectively and efficiently so that you can actually get the right people onto your website.

 So what is the most important factor to all of this?
 Search Engine Optimization.
 (I can hear the collective sigh)

 Yes, you’ve read unsatisfying, boring articles about SEO before, we’re going to show you the exact steps you need to take to actually get results.
 Even with no existing audience, no large blogs to link from and no connections in the industry.

 With these assumptions in hand there is one more that cannot be ignored.
 Your blog has to be about something that you are passionate about.
 If you’re creating a blog in the space that your business operates in, well then you must be oozing passion in all that you do, and start creating topics that reflect that.

 It’s popular to recommend going through Google communities, Facebook groups, etc. to try to find the perfect topic to build a high traffic site around… but it’s all a waste of time.